Diocese of Chichester

 Self-supporting minsters may continue in their paid employment, may be retired on a pension or be financially supported by their partner.

 Those who offer this ministry receive the same training and qualification as those who work in stipendiary (salaried) posts.
-Invariably, in Chichester people undertake their training part-time on one of the pathways offered by St Augustine's College in Kent, St Mellitus College in London, the Portsmouth Pathway (part of Ripon College Cuddesdon) and Sarum College.
+Invariably, in Chichester people undertake their training part-time on one of the pathways offered by St Augustine's College in Kent and St Mellitus College in London.
 You must be no older than 55 at the start of training.

 Like stipendiary clergy, once ordained, self-supporting ministers serve as assistant curates in a parish (a 'curacy'), usually for 3.5 years, and are expected to leave their home parish to complete their training.
 The location of their ministry thereafter is carefully determined in consultation with the Bishop, the archdeacon and the Director for Apostolic Life.